 All the disadvantages are mainly caused by the fact that YCP is not widely used, but that can be solved with reasonable time investment.
 In order to prove benefits of the solution we could implement one of unstable tests using YCP and run them in parallel to calculate time spent on maintenance of both solutions.

-#2 Updated by okurz almost 2 years ago
+#2 Updated by okurz over 3 years ago

 - Description updated (diff)

 - Category set to New test

 I guess you would be happy to do it soonish so let's do it, doesn't have to be hackweek because you can reserve hackweek for even more fancy, new, crazy ideas :)